yonkahlon/Zenject/README.md

 * Ability to validate object graphs at editor time including dynamic object graphs created via factories
 * Nested Containers aka Sub-Containers
 * Support for Commands and Signals
-* Ability to easily define discrete 'islands' of dependencies using 'Facade' classes
 * Ability to automatically add bindings within your scene by dropping `ZenjectBinding` components on to game objects
 * Auto-Mocking using the Moq library